Indian classical music: Features

-Classical Indian music is a genre of South Asian music, the other being film, various varieties of pop, regional folk, religious and devotional music.
+Classical Indian music is one genre of South Asian music; others include film music, various varieties of pop, regional folk, religious and devotional music.

 In Indian classical music, the raga and the tala are two foundational elements.
 The raga forms the fabric of a melodic structure, and the tala keeps the time cycle.
 Both raga and tala are open frameworks for creativity and allow a very large number of possibilities, however, the tradition considers a few hundred ragas and talas as basic.
 Raga is intimately related to tala or guidance about "division of time", with each unit called a matra (beat, and duration between beats).

 Raga

 A raga is a central concept of Indian music, predominant in its expression.
 According to Walter Kaufmann, though a remarkable and prominent feature of Indian music, a definition of raga cannot be offered in one or two sentences.
 Raga may be roughly described as a musical entity that includes note intonation, relative duration and order, in a manner similar to how words flexibly form phrases to create an atmosphere of expression.
 In some cases, certain rules are considered obligatory, in others optional.
 The raga allows flexibility, where the artist may rely on simple expression, or may add ornamentations yet express the same essential message but evoke a different intensity of mood.

 A raga has a given set of notes, on a scale, ordered in melodies with musical motifs.
 A musician playing a raga, states Bruno Nettl, may traditionally use just these notes, but is free to emphasize or improvise certain degrees of the scale.
 The Indian tradition suggests a certain sequencing of how the musician moves from note to note for each raga, in order for the performance to create a rasa (mood, atmosphere, essence, inner feeling) that is unique to each raga.
 A raga can be written on a scale.
 Theoretically, thousands of raga are possible given 5 or more notes, but in practical use, the classical Indian tradition has refined and typically relies on several hundred.
 For most artists, their basic perfected repertoire has some forty to fifty ragas.
 Raga in Indian classical music is intimately related to tala or guidance about "division of time", with each unit called a matra (beat, and duration between beats).

 A raga is not a tune, because the same raga can yield a very large number of tunes.
 A raga is not a scale, because many ragas can be based on the same scale.
 A raga, states Bruno Nettl and other music scholars, is a concept similar to mode, something between the domains of tune and scale, and it is best conceptualized as a "unique array of melodic features, mapped to and organized for a unique aesthetic sentiment in the listener".
 The goal of a raga and its artist is to create rasa (essence, feeling, atmosphere) with music, as classical Indian dance does with performance arts.
 In the Indian tradition, classical dances are performed with music set to various ragas.